Main Claire's Itchy Feet logo

 Belize isn’t exactly known as a budget-friendly destination, but that doesn’t mean there aren’t ways to save money!
 Here are my tips to cut down on your travel costs in Belize:

-• Use public transportation instead of renting a car or taking shuttles.
+• Travel to belize using public transportation instead of renting a car or taking shuttles.
 Gas is expensive here, but the local buses are very cheap.

-• Avoid high end resorts and hotels.
+• Avoid high end resorts and hotels if you want best place to stay in Belize on a budget.
 Stay in a hostel, guesthouse, low-budget jungle lodge or beach cabana instead.

-• Eat street food.
+• Eat street food during your trips to Belize.
 Restaurants are expensive here, but thankfully, there are many street food stands in Belize offering delicious local food at very low prices!

-• Travel during the rainy season (between May and December).
+• Travel to Belize during the rainy season (between May and December), which will be the best time to go to Belize on a budget.
 Flights and accommodation will be much cheaper during this time.
 Be aware, though, that some hotels and resorts close down in the rainy season.

-• Pick a few activities to splurge on!
+• What to do in Belize if you want an adventurous Belize travel?
+Pick a few activities to splurge on!
 Belize offers a wide range of amazing activities, such as snorkeling in the Barrier Reef, visiting the ATM Cave, and exploring Mayan ruins.
 Don’t be afraid to splurge on one or two organized tours to make the most out of your trip to Belize.

 Take Some Spanish Classes